ingpaweena/ingpaweena.github.io/_pages/about.md

 Other Interests
 ======
-In my spare time, I like to cook, garden, hike, and practice Portuguese.
+In my spare time, I like to cook, garden, and hike.